19hours/sg-statutes/Acts/Residential Property Act.md

 14A\.—(1) Notwithstanding anything in any written law, a Singapore limited liability partnership shall not become a foreign limited liability partnership unless —

-(a) in the case of a Singapore limited liability partnership which owns any residential property that is not non-restricted residential property, it has obtained the prior approval of the Minister to become a converted foreign limited liability partnership pursuant to section 26; or
+(a) in the case of a Singapore limited liability partnership which owns any residential property that is not non-restricted residential property, it has obtained the prior approval of the Controller to become a converted foreign limited liability partnership pursuant to section 26; or

+[35/2010 wef 17/01/2011]

 (b) in the case of a Singapore limited liability partnership which claims that it does not own any residential property apart from non-restricted residential property, it has obtained the prior approval of the Controller under subsection (2) to become a foreign limited liability partnership.